UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_06.md

 Notes:

-`nrows` is an argument that is useful when you only want to load in a slice of the dataframe.
+`nrows` is an argument that is useful when you only want to load in part of the dataframe.

 Perhaps the file you have is large and you only want a sample of it.
-`nrows` will limit the number of rows from the file to read in.
+`nrows` will limit the number of rows that you read in.

-Take our regular `candybar.csv` file, where we only want 7 of the rows of data.
+This code loads in only the first 7 rows of our candybar dataset.

 ---